TylerKirby/ted-talk-demo/README.md

 ```

 Note that the app requires Python 2.7.
 Be sure that all of the packages are installed for Python 2.7.

+The server will print the number of rows of transcripts inserted into the db once the db is set up.

 The Flask app listens on `localhost:5000`.

 ### Install React Application
 Use npm to install and start the React app.